Zaid-Ajaj/the-elmish-book/chapters/fable/counter.md

 There you have it, a working counter app in F# that uses vanilla javascripts APIs available in the browser.

 ### Random Increments and Decrements
 So far so good.
-We can add a slight change to the code to make the counter increase or decrease the count by a random number, for example, some *random number*, say between 5 and 10.
+We can add a slight change to the code to make the counter increase or decrease the count by a some *random number*, say between 5 and 10.
 For this, we will use something you probably already know from writing F# that runs in normal dotnet code: `System.Random`
 ```fsharp {highlight: [12, 16, 20]}
 module App